kijouneli/EAR-MP2026/README.md

 - Application due date will be announced soon.

 ## Topic Proposal
 Students from the participant universities may propose topics of EAR-MP program for 2026.
 The scope of topics may be any applications of data science.
+It also inlcudes the proposal of strategy and action planning of any competition programs.
 The proposals will be screened by the SC and selected topics will be proposed via the EAR-MP website.
 The students of the selected proposals will be also invited to the EAR-MP workshop.
 In order to propose any topics, the followings have to be considered;
 - Scope: any applications of data science
 - Data: data set (for training and validation) of the topic has to be also provided.
 - Due date: June 22, 2026, 23:59 JST/KST
 - The form for the proposal is available [here](https://docs.google.com/document/d/1DfOO5Md3YfOL8_7Vs-9oOv1j9kP9fXpXa1W8z1YdZP0/edit?usp=sharing)
+- The students of the selected proposal will be invited to Korea or Japan (for Korean students to Japan and vice-versa).